decaf-emu/decaf-emu/README.md

 - None, this is an in-development project and user support is not provided.

 ## Binaries
-The latest Windows binaries are available via [Actions artifacts](https://github.com/decaf-emu/decaf-emu/actions?query=branch%3Amaster+is%3Asuccess).
+The latest Windows and Linux binaries are available via [Actions artifacts](https://github.com/decaf-emu/decaf-emu/actions?query=branch%3Amaster+is%3Asuccess).

-Linux binaries are not provided.
+MacOS builds are currently not provided due to complications with Vulkan.

 ## Running